R-K-Mishra/ProjectOfReact/README.md

 # ProjectOfReact
-It is a React Project
+It is a React Project.